 - Cauliflower rice.
 Looking to keep this meal low-carb?
 Instead of coconut rice, use my cilantro lime cauliflower rice.
 It would work wonderfully in these bowls.

 We love this recipe as written, but feel free to experiment and switch up some of the ingredients depending on what you have on hand and what flavors you’re craving.

-- grains.
+- Grains.
 Any type of cooked rice works.
-You could even try another grain, like quinoa, couscous or orzo.
+You could even try another grain, like quinoa, farro, couscous or orzo.
 To keep this recipe gluten free, be sure to use a gluten-free grain.

-- other fun ingredients.
+- Other fun ingredients.
 Try topping the bowls with crumbled cotija cheese or queso fresco.
 You could also add sliced avocado, guacamole, black beans, green onions, sesame seeds or slaw.
 For a spicy salmon bowl, add a drizzle of sriracha.

 If you will be meal prepping this healthy recipe for another day, cook the salmon and rice and place them in one airtight container.
 Store the salsa in a separate container, then the sauce in small container.
 When you’re ready to enjoy, simply heat up the salmon and rice, then pour on the salsa and sauce for a super tasty, ready-to-go meal!
 Leftovers keep well for about 3 to 4 days.

 If you try this salmon bowls recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.